the-scouts/por/sphinx_source/chapter-9.rst

    *  the issue of Nights Away Permits in accordance with the application, assessment and approval process and content of the appropriate factsheet; The Commissioner can only approve the issue of a Permit following the recommendation of a Nights Away Adviser and cannot increase the level of the permit beyond that recommended without a further assessment by an NAA.
    *  suspension or withdrawal of Nights Away Permits as per *`Rule 9.58 <https://www.scouts.org.uk/por/9-activities/#9.58>`__*;
    *  ensuring that all adult members who are present overnight at a nights away activity have current safeguarding and safety training recorded on Compass;
-   *  this rule does not apply to occasional helpers or members of the Scout Network who are attending the event as a participant and are not supporting or delivering activities for members under the age of 18
+   *  this rule does not apply to occasional helpers or to members of the Scout Network who are attending the event as a participant and are not supporting or delivering activities for members under the age of 18
    *  the standards of all camping and residential experiences taking place in the District and may cancel an event, if judged necessary;
    *  appointing one, or more, Nights Away Advisers in accordance with the process and content of the appropriate factsheet.